sanette/tsdl-mixer/README.md

 be generated with `dune build @doc`, but the binding follows the SDL2_mixer interface closely, so it may be sufficient to consult [its documentation](https://www.libsdl.org/projects/SDL_mixer/docs/index.html).

+## WARNING V0.3 Breaking change

+Starting from 0.3, the library name is the same as the opam package name `tsdl-mixer`.
+(The library name used to be `tsdl_mixer`, which was confusing).